 - Higher nominal accuracy ±0.5% over a wider bandwidth

-Click on the red button above right to view SPEC Sheet on this product.
+Click on the red button above right to view the SPEC Sheet on this product.